Overview & Funding

 Finally, within this relatively broad second topic, I have a specific interest in the feasibility, acceptability, and development of technology-assisted treatments for mood disorders and related concerns.
 Considering the rising cost of health care, increasing demands on providers’ time, and growing technology use, ecological momentary interventions (EMIs) have the potential to greatly advance the field.
 EMIs can provide unique therapeutic benefits, such as extra support, tailored timing or content of interventions, and the chance for clients to practice new skills and apply new behaviors in vivo.
 I have designed and tested a brief, PDA-based treatment to improve adherence in bipolar disorder (Wenze, Armey, & Miller, 2014) and a more fully-developed, 3-month-long intervention, combining in-person sessions with smartphone-delivered content (Wenze, Armey, Weinstock, Gaudiano, & Miller, 2016).
 Most recently, I conducted a telephone focus group study with new mothers of multiples to gain a detailed understanding of their unique mental health treatment needs and gauge interest in internet-delivered care.
-The results of this study are currently being considered for publication (Wenze, Miers, & Battle, revise & resubmit).
+The results of this study were recently accepted for publication (Wenze, Miers, & Battle, in press).

 I have been fortunate to receive support through both internal funds (e.g., Lafayette College Faculty Research Grant, Brown University seed money grants) and external awards (e.g., NIMH K23 Research Career Development Award, Psi Chi Graduate Research Grant) and fellowships (e.g., American Association of University Women American Fellowship).